 Open year-round, the Kannon-numa Forest Park is a paradise for bird lovers who want to wander around numerous parts through picturesque marshes backed my mystical mountains.
 The perfect place to relax and reconnect with nature in peace and quiet.

 How could a trip to Nasu be complete without scaling its namesake mountain” Mount Nasudake.
-Take the Nasu Ropeway followed by a leisurely 45 minute hike to the summit (or for the more adventurous scale the entire mountain on foot) to be rewarded with jaw-dropping views – especially during the Azalea bloom in late May or the autumn colours come from early October.
+Take the Nasu Ropeway followed by a leisurely 45-minute hike to the summit (or for the more adventurous scale the entire mountain on foot) to be rewarded with jaw-dropping views – especially during the Azalea bloom in late May or the autumn colors come from early October.
 There is also a few onsens around its base if you’re still looking to try out the best hot springs near Tokyo.

 Surely one of the weirdest museums in Japan, the Nasu Stained Glass Museum shaped like a British aristocracy manor house or castle exhibited antique stained glass from the 1800s.
 There is also the St. Gabriel Chapel which has concerts on weekends and antique pipe organ music every day.
-The on site cafe also offers a traditional British meal with tea to complete the experience.
+The on-site cafe also offers a traditional British meal with tea to complete the experience.

 Had enough of nature?
 The Nasu Highland Park has 10 roller coats and 30 other rides and attractions that are sure to get your adrenaline pumping!
 While it is not DisneySea in Tokyo (the best Disney Park in the world) – it’s cheaper and far less stressful too!